International Arrest Warrant

 International Arrest Warrants

-The judicial authority of the initiating country issues an EAW (European Arrest Warrant) based on a national arrest warrant.
+The judicial authority of the requesting country issues an European Warrant based on a national arrest warrant.
 The EAW is sent directly to the competent authorities of another country or through the SIRENE system.
 Law enforcement agencies of the executing country detain the person sought.
 The court checks for formal requirements and grounds for refusal.
-If there are no grounds for refusal, the person is handed over to the initiating country.

 Grounds for refusal to perform: